Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary conditions: Introduction

 \section{Introduction}

 The study of topological band structure has been of great theoretical and experimental interest in recent years, with applications in various fields in physics, including solid state physics \citep{Hasan2010,Bansil2016,Qi2011,Haldane1988}, photonics \citep{Khanikaev2013,Lu2014,Ozawa2019a,Harari2018,Bandres2018}, mechanical systems \citep{Xin2020,Ma2019,Zhang2018,Kane2013,Prodan2009,He2016}, electronic circuits \citep{Lee}, and active matter \citep{Shankar2022,Shankar2017,Souslov2017,Souslov2019}.
-At the heart of this field lies the bulk-edge correspondence (BEC), which is the relation between a topological invariant calculated on the bulk, and the number of available topologically-protected edge modes \citep{Thouless1982,Hatsugai1993}.
-Even though topological effects are usually considered on lattice models, there are unique consequences for continuous (non-lattice) systems \citep{Bal2019,Tauber2018,Souslov2019,Tauber2020,Silveirinha2019,VanMechelen2018,VanMechelen2021}.
-In particular, it has been shown that the effect of a non-compact space for the wavevector $\mathbf{k}$ leads to a generalized BEC: One must account for the behavior at $\left|\mathbf{k}\right|\to\infty$ in order for the BEC to be obeyed \citep{Graf2020}.
+At the heart of this field lies the bulk-edge correspondence (BEC), which is the relation between a topological invariant calculated on the bulk, and the number of available topologically-protected edge modes \citep{Thouless1982,Hatsugai1993a,Hatsugai1993b}.
+Even though topological effects are usually considered on lattice models, there are unique consequences for continuous (nonlattice) systems \citep{Bal2019,Tauber2018,Souslov2019,Tauber2020,Silveirinha2019,VanMechelen2018,VanMechelen2021}.
+In particular, it has been shown in a system with nontrivial Chern number that the effect of a noncompact space for the wave vector $\mathbf{k}$ leads to a generalized BEC: One must account for the behavior at $\left|\mathbf{k}\right|\to\infty$ in order for the BEC to be obeyed \citep{Graf2020}.

 Another central concept in recent studies is non-Hermitian systems, appropriate for classical wave systems with loss and/or gain, as well as an effective description of open quantum systems \citep{Rotter2009,Yokomizo2019,Ashida2020,Bender2007}.
 In the context of topology, recent studies have shown that the BEC is affected by non-Hermiticity \citep{Bergholtz2021,Shen2018a,Gong2018,Esaki2011,Kunst2018} in several ways, the most well-known of which is the non-Hermitian skin effect, which violates the BEC \citep{Lee2016,MartinezAlvarez2018,Yao2018a,Yokomizo2020,Xiong2018,Leykam2017,Kunst2019,Lee2019,Imura2019,Longhi2021}.